 University of Iowa

 Iowa City, Iowa

-University of Iowa has had a sanctioned women’s varsity rowing team since 1994.
+The University of Iowa has had a sanctioned women’s varsity rowing team since 1994.
 Rowing has since become the second most popular sport on Iowa’s campus.
 The women have consistently ranked at the top of both the conference and NCAA.
 They made myriad appearances at the National Championships, NCAA Rowing Championships, and other top competitions.
-Also worth mentioning is the fact that University of Iowa is home to the P. Sue Beckwith, M.D.
-Boathouse, a state-of-the-art, 20,000-square-foot boathouse with workout facilities, meeting spaces, locker rooms, boat bays, and even indoor rowing tanks.
+Also worth mentioning is the fact that the University of Iowa is home to the P. Sue Beckwith M.D.
+Boathouse.
+It is a state-of-the-art, 20,000-square-foot boathouse with workout facilities, meeting spaces, locker rooms, boat bays, and even indoor rowing tanks.

 University of Massachusetts, Amherst

-University of Massachusetts, Amherst boasts an extremely successful women’s rowing program.
-Much of the team’s recent success has come from the fact that it is coached by Jim Dietz, who rowed on the 1972, 1976, and 1980 U.S. Olympic rowing teams.
-He also coached the U.S. Olympic teams of 1988, 1992, and 2000.
-Some of UMass’s successes include 16 A-10 Championship wins and quite a few alumna invited onto the U.S. national and Olympic teams.
+University of Massachusetts, Amherst, boasts an extremely successful women’s rowing program.
+Much of the team’s recent success has come from the fact that it is coached by Jim Dietz, who rowed on 1972, 1976, and 1980 U.S. Olympic rowing teams.
+He also coached the U.S. Olympic teams in 1988, 1992, and 2000.
+Some of UMass’s successes include 16 A-10 Championship wins and quite a few alumnae invited onto the U.S. national and Olympic teams.